tylertitsworth/5th-age-srd/Classes/Necromancer.md

 **Miss:** —

-### Class Features
+## Class Features

 All necromancers share the following class features.

-#### Arcane Implements
+### Arcane Implements

 As a character casting arcane magic, your best options for improving your spellcasting are wands and staffs.

-#### Death's Master
+### Death's Master

-All necromancers must spend at least one relationship point with any necromantic icon.
+All necromancers must spend at least one relationship point with any necromantic relationship.
 (This may be conflicted or negative.)
 If your one unique thing somehow suggests that you might be free of this requirement, make a case to your GM that this is a way in which you are unique.

-#### Ritual Magic
+### Ritual Magic

-Necromancers can cast their spells as rituals (see Running the Game, Rituals).
+Necromancers can cast their spells as [rituals](../General-Rules/Rituals.md).

-#### Spell Choices
+### Spell Choices

 Like other standard spellcasters, you choose the spells you will be able to cast after each full heal-up.

-#### Summoning
+### Summoning

 Your summoning spells use the standard summoning rules.
 The following feats enable you to improve your summoning powers.

-##### Adventurer Feat
+#### Adventurer Feat

 Your summoned creatures can add the escalation die to their attacks.

-##### Champion Feat
+#### Champion Feat

 When you summon mooks, increase the number of mooks you summon by 1.

-##### Epic Feat
+#### Epic Feat

 The first time one of your non-mook summoned creatures is dropped each battle, roll a normal save.
 If you succeed, the summoned creature is not slain but instead remains in the battle with 10 hp.

-#### Wasting Away
+### Wasting Away

 Necromancers are frail, gaunt, parched, skinny, sickly, wasted, cadaverous, dependent on unearthly substances, or partially dead.
 This isn't just an aesthetic note—as a necromancer, you must subtract your Constitution modifier from all your necromancer spell attacks if your modifier is positive.
 In addition, you don't die until you fail five death saves.
 Similarly, you don't succumb to last gasp save effects until you fail the fifth save.

-##### Adventurer Feat
+#### Adventurer Feat

 If your Constitution modifier is negative, add +1 to your necromancer spell attacks.

-##### Champion Feat
+#### Champion Feat

 You don't die from damage until your negative hit points equal your maximum hit points, instead of half your maximum.

-##### Epic Feat
+#### Epic Feat

 One battle per day, you can choose to succeed with death saves on an 11+ instead of a 16+.

-### Class Talents
+## Class Talents

-#### Cackling Soliloquist
+### Cackling Soliloquist

 If you spend your move action, your quick action, _and_ your standard action casting a daily spell that ordinarily only requires a standard action—while screaming grandiloquently, cackling maniacally, or megalomaniacally describing the grandeur of your plans and the futility of your enemies' resistance—the daily spell is recharge 18+ after battle instead of daily, and you can invent a slight improvement to the spell, especially if it's partly story-oriented, that provides an extra benefit determined by the GM or by you (with GM approval).

-##### Adventurer Feat
+#### Adventurer Feat

 You gain temporary hit points equal to 1d6 + your level + Charisma modifier when you use Cackling Soliloquist (double your Charisma modifier at 5th level; triple it at 8th level).

-##### Champion Feat
+#### Champion Feat

 Your soliloquized spell is now a recharge 16+ after battle instead of 18+.

-##### Epic Feat
+#### Epic Feat

 Once per day, you can hog the spotlight when using Cackling Soliloquist.
 When you do, you heal using a free recovery and steal the escalation die, keeping it all to yourself.
 Until the end of your next turn, you are the only creature—PC, NPC, or monster—that can use the escalation die, _and_ you treat the escalation die as if it were an 8.
 At the end of your next turn, return the escalation die to the table, one point higher than it was when you seized it.

-#### Dead Wizard
+### Dead Wizard

 You gain the Cantrips class feature from the wizard class.
 The talent functions like the wizard's class feature with the following exceptions:

 - You can't cast _mending_.
 - Your _light_ cantrip has a sickly flicker or a dark edge.
 Feel free to call it _darklight_.

-##### Adventurer Feat
+#### Adventurer Feat

 You can take a wizard spell in place of one of your necromancer spells of the same level.
 You can change this spell for a new one you know whenever you take a full heal-up.

-##### Champion Feat
+#### Champion Feat

-You gain a bonus wizard spellthat is at least two levels below your level_ **,** _ in addition to the spells you can cast as a necromancer.
+You gain a bonus wizard spellthat is at least two levels below your level_**,**_ in addition to the spells you can cast as a necromancer.
 You can change this spell for a new one you know whenever you take a full heal-up.

-##### Epic Feat
+#### Epic Feat

 You gain a second bonus wizard spell, but this one can be of your level or lower.
 You can change this spell for a new one you know whenever you take a full heal-up.

-#### Death Priest
+### Death Priest

-When you have icon relationship advantages you're waiting to use during a session, you can interpret them as interactions/public discussions with the spirits of the recent or ancient dead in the area, providing information you require (and possibly, when there's a complication from a 5 roll, also providing that information to your enemies or otherwise getting you into some type of trouble).
+When you have relationship advantages you're waiting to use during a session, you can interpret them as interactions/public discussions with the spirits of the recent or ancient dead in the area, providing information you require (and possibly, when there's a complication, also providing that information to your enemies or otherwise getting you into some type of trouble).

-_ **Séance:** _ Similarly, once per day while you're not in battle, you can perform a short rite (1–2 minutes) to call upon a spirit of the dead that's related to a random icon other than a necromantic icon.
-The spirit will speak to you, relaying information helpfully, or under protest if it's related to an icon that considers you an enemy or with which you have a negative relationship.
+_**Séance:**_ Similarly, once per day while you're not in battle, you can perform a short rite (1–2 minutes) to call upon a spirit of the dead that's related to a random relationship other than a necromantic relationship.
+The spirit will speak to you, relaying information helpfully, or under protest if it's related to a relationship that considers you an enemy or with which you have a negative relationship.

 You can't always rely on the dead to speak the truth, or to know what they are talking about.
 Whenever you use the séance power above, the GM secretly rolls a d20 before the discussion.
 On a 3+, the spirit knows what it is talking about.
 On a 1–2, the information is outdated, sabotaged, or just erroneous.
-(Note that this roll is only used for séances, not for spirits you talk to thanks to icon advantages mentioned above.)
+(Note that this roll is only used for séances, not for spirits you talk to thanks to relationship advantages mentioned above.)

 At 5th level you can use séance two times per day.
 At 8th level you can use it three times per day.

-##### Adventurer Feat
+#### Adventurer Feat

-Whenever you take a full heal-up, you can choose whether you'd like to move a single point in a relationship with a positively or negatively aligned icon to one of the other icons.
+Whenever you take a full heal-up, you can choose whether you'd like to move a single point in a relationship with a positively or negatively aligned relationship to one of the other relationships.
 Tell a story of what has taken place to cause the shift, unless it's already obvious from the events of the campaign.
-When you shift this relationship, the new point must match any current relationships with that icon, but it can be positive, negative, or conflicted if it's currently the only point you have with that icon.
+When you shift this relationship, the new point must match any current relationships, but it can be positive or negative if it's currently the only point you have with that relationship.

-##### Champion Feat
+#### Champion Feat

 You gain a bonus cleric spell that is at least two levels below your level, in addition to the spells you can cast as a necromancer.
 You can change this spell for a new one you know whenever you take a full heal-up.
 You can also substitute references to Wisdom with references to Intelligence in the spell.

-##### Epic Feat
+#### Epic Feat

 You gain the lowest-tier feat, if any, associated with your bonus cleric spell.

-#### Deathknell
+### Deathknell

 As a quick action, you can drop a nearby enemy that has 5 hp or fewer down to 0 hp.
 When you drop an enemy using Deathknell, you heal 1d6 hit points.